aerele/bank_api_integration/README.md

 GNU/General Public License (v3) (see [license.txt](license.txt))

-The Apparelo code is licensed as GNU General Public License (v3) and the copyright is owned by Aerele Technologies Pvt Ltd (Aerele) and Contributors.
+The Banking API Integration code is licensed as GNU General Public License (v3) and the copyright is owned by Aerele Technologies Pvt Ltd (Aerele) and Contributors.

 Here, OBP means ```Outward bank payment``` and BOBP means ```Bulk outward bank payment```